chutrunganh/Biometric_IT4432E/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+---
+Like this project?
+Give a star 🌟 to SNMP Browser and make it even stronger! 💪

+---

 # 🏗️ Code Structure and Workflow

 Here are main components of the project with their respective functionalities: